zunicd/Online-Shopping-Behavior/README.md

 Online shopping behavior is the process by which consumers search for, select, purchase, use, and dispose of goods and services, over the internet.
+For the ecommerce platform, one of the most important questions is, whether the customer is just browsing or actually buying.

+Customers are very heterogenous so it is important that the sellers do not treat them in the same way.
+They always want to leverage their resources to find and keep the customers in which they have confidence that they can more likely to purchase.
+The sellers could take some proactive action, like time-limited coupons or free trials, to push customers to purchase.
+By targeting the right customers the sellers could improve retention and increase sales and profits.

-We will be doing an intensive analysis of consumer behavioral, applying techniques ranging from supervised, unsupervised learning, as well as semi-supervised learning.
+In this project we will be doing an intensive analysis of consumer behavioral and performing the following tasks:

+1. Classification (EDA and Modelling)

+2. Customer Segmentation

+3. Semi-Supervised Learning

 # Data